jonathan-vella/SAIF/docs/hackathon/student-guide/Challenge-04.md

 3. **Implement Security Controls and Connectivity**
    - Establish secure connectivity between your hub and spoke networks using Azure-native features.
    - Select and configure appropriate security controls (e.g., firewalls, gateways, WAF, NSGs) for each subnet and document your rationale.
+   - Link each control to the specific Current Gap it addresses and the Future Need (desired outcome).
    - Ensure your configuration supports segmentation, monitoring, and compliance requirements.
-   - Document your network topology, security rules, and peering setup, explaining how each supports zero trust.
+   - Document your network topology, security rules, and peering setup, explaining how each supports zero trust principles and business priorities.

 4. **Document Your Deployment**
    - Submit screenshots or exported configuration files showing: